MoonLighTingPY/builderbase_macro/README.md

 1. Download the latest release from [Releases](https://github.com/MoonLighTingPY/builderbase_macro/releases)
 2. Extract the archive
 3. Run `main.exe`

+> ## ⚠️ Antivirus Warning
+> Your antivirus might flag this application as malicious.
+This is a **false positive** caused by:
+> - The packaging method (PyInstaller)
+> - Automation features that control mouse/keyboard
+>
+> If you're concerned, you can build from source using the instructions below:
 ### Option 2: Build from Source 🏗️

 Clone the repository and install dependencies: